tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/应用管理_intl_en.md

 1. Log in to the [API Gateway console](https://console.cloud.tencent.com/apigateway) and click **Service** on the left sidebar.
 2. In the service list, click the name of the target service to view it.
 3. In the service information, click the **Manage API** tab and click **Authorization** behind the API list to start authorization.
 4. Select the environment and application to be authorized.
-On the left are your applications.
+Your applications are on the left.
 Click **Search** directly, and the applications under the current account will be automatically loaded.
 :::
 ::: Partner authorization
 1. Log in to the API Gateway console and click **Service** on the left sidebar.